stiliajohny/pasteportal/README.md

 PastePortal is a revolutionary new application that makes sharing text a breeze.
 Designed with developers in mind, PastePortal eliminates the need for the traditional copy-paste method, making it easy to share context without any additional complexity.

-The application comes with a VSCode extension, as well as, a frontend, making it accessible to a wide range of users.
 Whether you're working on a large project with multiple team members or simply need to share a small snippet of code, PastePortal is the perfect solution.
 With its user-friendly interface and powerful functionality, it's no wonder why PastePortal is quickly becoming the go-to choice for developers everywhere.